Sandy Hook State Park Lewd Conduct Charges Attorney

 - Exposes his intimate parts for the purpose of arousing or gratifying the sexual desire of the actor or of any other person under circumstances where the actor knows or reasonably expects he is likely to be observed by a person who because of a mental disease or defect is unable to understand the sexual nature of the actor’s conduct.

-Anthony N. Palumbo, have the experience necessary to fight these charges.
+At The Law Offices of Anthony N. Palumbo, I have the experience necessary to fight these charges.
 I have had success reducing my clients’ penalties, winning trials, and negotiating plea agreements.
 Let me use my experience to help you.
 Contact Anthony N. Palumbo, a New Jersey criminal defense attorney, to discuss your case.

 I have been defending individuals against lewdness charges, including those involving minors, in New Jersey for almost four decades throughout Monmouth County in towns such as Sandy Hook, Point Pleasant, Seaside, and Belmar.
 As a longstanding member of the legal community, a former prosecutor, and a current public defender, I can give you an honest assessment of the penalties you face and the best possible avenues of relief.
 If you would like to discuss your case, freely and confidentially, with an experienced attorney at no obligation, contact me at 908-643-6801 for a free consultation.